zxphyrx/highway/app/views/guides/corexy.md

 (Note: This guide will not be a step-by-step building your own 3D printer, but simply some tips and tricks I learned making [my own](https://github.com/invictus-anic3tus/anicept-vex).

 ## Step One: Research
 Researching parts is at least the second hardest part of making a CoreXY--or any 3D printer for that matter--but very, very important.
-First, you're going to choose what kind of specs you want.
+It took me literally ages to get the _fine_ BOM I have now, but it's worth it to get the most out of your printer.
+First, I'd recommend you choose what kind of specs you want.
 Speed, size, enclosure, multi-filament system, etc. If you plan to make some sort of cool gimmick, like an enclosure or a toolhead changer, be prepared to spend a bunch of money out of pocket.
 As it stands, it'll be difficult enough to make it without any special stuff.

-For the sake of the guide, I'm going to be assuming you're using Klipper firmware and that you already own an external host (i.e. Raspberry Pi.)
+For the sake of the guide, I'm going to be assuming you're using Klipper firmware like me, and that you already own an external host (i.e. Raspberry Pi.)
 If you aren't using Klipper, note that you can't use the Klicky probe as mentioned later in the guide.
 If you want to use Klipper but don't have a host, I'd recommend the Raspberry Pi Zero 2 W for running a single printer.
 If you're going to run more printers on it later, go with the Pi 4 or 5.
+However, I'm currently using a rpi 3b for both, and it seems to be ok!

 Also, note that speed and size are mortal enemies; it's quite difficult to put both in the same machine.
 For a budget build with the $350 provided by Hack Club, I'd only do one.
 If you want fast, like 350mm/s or above, I'd recommend a 180x180mm plate.
 For incredibly fast printing, i.e. 500mm/s or even more, even as small as a 120mm printer would be beneficial.
 If you couldn't care less about speed but want it to be big enough to make, say, 7" drones, you could make it 400x400mm build size (or bigger!) and only print at around ~100mm/s.

 The main reason that speed and size are so exclusive is stability.
 If you have a printhead moving the length of a 500x500mm build plate in one second, multiple times in a row, it's going to rattle like crazy.
 To counter this, you'd need wider aluminum extrusions, making it even more expensive than it was already.
-A smaller printer has less length for the extrusions to twist or bend and is thus more stable.
+This is why my printer uses 3030 extrusions, instead of the most common 2020's.
+It makes it so much bulkier and firmer.
+A smaller printer has less length for the extrusions to twist or bend, and is thus more stable.
 For future reference, when I say stability I don't mean how much the printer shakes or rattles, but how well it keeps its shape.

 AliExpress is your friend when researching parts, (sorry Indian people!) and it has plenty of good products.
 Just make sure (and this is good advice for any project) to always sort by order count.
 You do _not_ want to be the first--or seventh--order of a product.
 And if it's possible, always try to order from a well-aged seller, ideally pre-Covid.
 The best seller for hotends and extruders is [Triangle-Lab](https://trianglelab.net), (sometimes called trianglelabs) and [here's](https://trianglelab.aliexpress.com/store/1101010407) their official store on AliExpress, open since 2015.
 As far as I know, there aren't any name-brand aluminum extrusions or linear rails, but again just try to find well-rated ones (be sure to check for fake reviews) with many orders.
 I'd advise against Dollar Express, as the number of orders can be very misleading.

 One strategy you might try is buying broken 3D printers off of eBay.
-People tend to sell them cheap, and you can get an easy heated bed, aluminum extrusions, and more out of it.
+I know a guy who bought two ender 3's and cobbled them together to make a beautiful dual-gantry printer.
+People tend to sell broken printers cheap, and you can get an easy heated bed, aluminum extrusions, and more out of it.
 However, if you choose to do it like this, you'll have to center your design around the parts you'll be getting from the seller.
 For example, the aluminum extrusions in your design will have to be the ones that the broken 3D printer uses.
 Sometimes this can be a problem, especially since most 3D printers for parts out there are bedslingers with all sorts of different lengths.

 Here's a very simple BOM and explanation to get you on your feet:
 (Please take this with a giant grain of salt.
 You'll need to do massive amounts of research for what you have in mind, and I'm 99% sure you won't be using every part I recommend.)